kaBeech/advent-of-code-solutions/2021-Deno-Fast/Day1/retrospective.md

         So the moral is...
 I dunno, be lucky?

     - A similar thing actually happened in Part 2, on a larger scale.
 I knew something was fuzzy with the break clauses*, so I messily fiddled with it until I got an answer that seemed correct.
-Lucky for me, it was
+Lucky for me, it was.

         ...buuuuut I still didn't have a program that reliably gave both solutions (or that I intimately understood, even though I had written it less than an hour previously)

         So I kept playing with it after finishing, until I A) intimately understood the program, B) figured out the underlying issue, and C) got the program to reliably give both solutions (not necessarily in that order)

         When I say 'playing with it,' I do mean playing.
 While this did give me valuable clues, it wasn't until I used a more structured approach and stepped through the function line by line that I fully understood what was going on

         *(is this even a term?
 I mean the parts where I used `return` to end the `.forEach()` statements.
 I don't think it's actually a loop, but whatever)

     - So!
 The moral is twofold: